adritasharma/Chatbot_AWS_LEX/README.md

   - Add slots - Name(eg: Pincode) , Slot type (eg: AMAZON.NUMBER), Prompt (eg: Sure, what is the Pincode)
   - Add Fulfillment - Select Return parameters to client for now.
 We will create a lambda function and add it to this in Step 1 (b)

+**Step 1 (b)**: Update Lex Fulfillment to use the Lambda function we create in **Step 2**

+- Go to the Lex Bot created
+- Choose Fulfillment as AWS Lambda function, Add Lambda function as the created one in Step 2 (here PostalAddress)
+- Save the Intent, Build and Test the Bot
+- Publish the bot, give an alias name (eg: AddressBotVone)

 ## Step 2: Create Lambda function